 Confidence.
 Community.
 Life skills.

-The Options Program offers individualized academic and life skill development for students with diagnosed intellectual and/or developmental disabilities.
+The Options Program offers individualized academic and life skill development for high school students with diagnosed intellectual and/or developmental disabilities.
 Our student-centered program is designed to give individuals the critical foundational skills and confidence they need to live actively and independently in their community.
 With our project-based learning approach, students achieve a deeper knowledge through active exploration of real world challenges.

 Students enrolled in the Options Program experience individual inclusion and integration in the school community through full participation in school events, activities, retreats, clubs, campus ministry and athletics.
 To further cultivate and promote a feeling of belonging and stronger school community, Options Program students can enroll in general education courses with modifications to coursework specifically aligned with their capabilities and goals.

 - Individualized academic skills development